MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 :::image type="content" source="media/make-azd-compatible/azd-template-structure.png" alt-text="A screenshot showing an Azure Developer CLI template structure.":::

-## Create or choose an existing template
+## Start with an existing template or create you own

 There are two main approaches to working with `azd` templates:

-- Start with an existing `azd` template
+- Start with an existing `azd` template to use as a starting point for a new app
-- Create your own `azd` template
+- Convert an existing project to an `azd` template

 The following sections provide more information on these two options.

 ### Start with an existing template

-A large selection of `azd` templates is available on the [Awesome AZD]() template gallery.
+A broad selection of `azd` templates is available on the [Awesome AZD]() template gallery.
 These templates provide starter infrastructure and application code for various development scenarios, language frameworks, and Azure services.
 If you find a template that aligns with your local application stack or desired architecture, you can use it as a starting point.
 For example, you can find templates for the following types of scenarios and beyond:

-- A NodeJS application hosted on Azure App Service that connects to and consumes Azure AI services
+- A NodeJS application hosted on Azure App Service that connects to and consumes Azure AI services.
-- A .NET application hosted on Azure Container Apps connected to database and storage services
+- A .NET application hosted on Azure Container Apps connected to database and storage services.
-- Starter projects for working with Azure AI studio
+- Starter projects for getting started with Azure AI studio.
-- Python API and web service apps that utilize Redis and messaging services
+- Python API and web service apps that utilize Redis and messaging services.

-The following templates are examples of common app architectures and frameworks:
+The following `azd` templates provide examples of common app architectures and frameworks:

 ### [C#](#tab/csharp)